 We do not own or operate manufacturing facilities for the commercial production of our current product candidates.
-We currently rely on third-party contract manufactures for all of our required raw materials, manufacturing devices, and active pharmaceutical ingredients for our preclinical research and clinical trials.
-Although we are able to manufacture finished product in our Groton Connecticut facility for our clinical trials, we will rely on third parties for the manufacture of our finished product for commercial sale.
+We currently rely on third-party contract manufacturers for all of our required raw materials, manufacturing devices, and active pharmaceutical ingredients for our preclinical research and clinical trials.
+Although we are able to manufacture finished product in our Groton, Connecticut facility for our clinical trials, we will rely on third parties for the manufacture of our finished product for commercial sale.
 We do not have long-term agreements with any of these third parties.
 We also do not have any current contractual relationship for commercial supplies.
-We intend to enter into agreements with third-party contract manufacturers and one or more backup manufactures for future production.
+We intend to enter into agreements with third-party contract manufacturers and one or more backup manufacturers for future production.
 We are analyzing the feasibility of building manufacturing capabilities for future development and commercial quantities of any products that we develop.
 Such products will need to be manufactured in facilities, and by processes, that comply with the requirements of the FDA and the regulatory agencies of other jurisdictions in which we are seeking approval.
 In the meantime, we will be obligated to rely on contract manufacturers for our preclinical research and clinical trials and commercial production, if and when any of our product candidates are approved for commercialization.

-The facilities used by us or any contract manufacture to manufacture our raw materials, manufacturing devices, active pharmaceutical ingredients and finished products must be approved by the FDA or comparable foreign regulatory authorities.
+The facilities used by us or any contract manufacturer to manufacture our raw materials, manufacturing devices, active pharmaceutical ingredients and finished products must be approved by the FDA or comparable foreign regulatory authorities.
 Such approvals are subject to inspections that will be conducted after we submit a BLA to the FDA or their equivalents to other relevant regulatory authorities.
 Until such time, if ever, as we establish our own manufacturing facilities, we will not control the manufacturing process of our product candidates and will be completely dependent on our contract manufacturing partners for compliance with Current Good Manufacturing Practices, or cGMPs, for manufacture of our raw materials, manufacturing devices, active pharmaceutical ingredients and finished products.
 These cGMP regulations cover all aspects of the manufacturing, testing, quality control, storage, distribution and record keeping relating to our product candidates.
-If our contract manufacturing facilities.
-If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacturing facilities, which could significantly delay our clinical trials and impact our ability to develop, manufacture, obtain regulatory approval for or market our product candidates, if approved.
+If our contract manufacturers do not successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or others, we will not be able to secure or maintain regulatory approval for product made at their manufacturing facilities.
+If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which could significantly delay our clinical trials and impact our ability to develop, manufacture, obtain regulatory approval for or market our product candidates, if approved.
 Likewise, we could be negatively impacted if any of our contract manufacturers elect to discontinue their business relationship with us.